Angola denies report that Dos Santos treated for cancer in Spain

 He was elected for a new five-year term in August 2012, but has long kept observers guessing about his political plans and who might succeed him.

-Dos Santos travelled to Barcelona from Luanda on Nov.
-9 on a private visit.
+Dos Santos travelled to Barcelona from Luanda on November 9 on a private visit.
 Earlier this year, he spent 56 days on a private visit abroad, and the Angolan news agency ANGOP said then he was in Spain, although it was no clear if he spent all of his trip there.
-(Reporting by Shrikesh Laxmidas; Editing by Ed Cropley and Pascal Fletcher)